SpaceX returns 4 astronauts to Earth; rare night splashdown

 “We’ll take those miles,” said spacecraft commander Mike Hopkins.
 “Are they transferrable?”
 SpaceX replied that the astronauts would have to check with the company’s marketing department.

-Within a few minutes, Hopkins reported he could see light from the approaching recovery boats out the capsule’s window.
+Within a half-hour of splashdown, the charred capsule — resembling a giant toasted marshmallow — had been hoisted onto the recovery ship, which was equipped with bright spotlights.

-The 167-day mission is the longest for astronauts launching from the U.S. The previous record of 84 days was set by NASA’s final Skylab station crew in 1974.
+The 167-day mission was the longest for a crew capsule launching from the U.S. The previous record of 84 days was set by NASA’s final Skylab station astronauts in 1974.

 Saturday night’s undocking left seven people at the space station, four of whom arrived a week ago via SpaceX.